 The mission of the LRC program is to provide students and staff with quality resources, guided access to information, and instruction in order to support the curriculum, enhance teaching, and foster a lifelong love of reading and learning in all students.

-Students in grades 1st through 5th may check out up to 3 books.
-All library items (books and magazines) are checked out for two weeks.
-Students may renew a book twice, but they must bring the item to the LRC to be renewed.
-Notices are sent home as a reminder to return any books that are overdue.
+Students may check out up to four books at a time.
+The loan period for materials is one week; students may renew books.
+Notices are sent as a reminder to return any books that are overdue.
 We do not charge overdue fees.

 The ability to interact with a book in a digital format is one of the most exciting developments in education today!
 Recent research has shown that eBooks help increase vocabulary, fluency, motivation, comprehension, and research skills.
 Thanks to a matching grant by the Greater St. Charles Education Foundation, D303 elementary schools have been able to purchase 275 single-use eBooks and 9 unlimited simultaneous use eBooks for our students to have constant access to books.
 Look for more information to follow about how to access eBooks!